-According to the Federal Reserve, manufacturing production increased by 0.3 percent in October, rising for the fifth straight month to its highest level since June 2008.
+According to the Federal Reserve, manufacturing production increased 0.3 percent in October, rising for the fifth straight month to the highest level since June 2008.

-Other indicators have also reflected this strength, including the NAM’s outlook survey, which continues to reflect optimism readings at historic highs.
+Other indicators have also reflected this strength, including the National Association of Manufacturers’ outlook survey, which continues to reflect optimism readings at historic highs.
 Pro-growth policies, including tax reform and a changed regulatory environment, have helped to make manufacturing one of the bright spots in the economy.
-In addition, manufacturing capacity utilization inched up from 76.1 percent in September to 76.2 percent in October, its best rate since July 2015.
+In addition, manufacturing capacity utilization inched up from 76.1 percent in September to 76.2 percent in October, the best rate since July 2015.

 There’s of course more work to do to guarantee this growth continues.
 A growing gap between the number of manufacturing job openings and the number of skilled workers to fill them could derail much of the success we’ve seen the past few years.
 Uncertainty around trade and exports could dampen further growth.